dspencej/TornAPIWrapper/.github/CONTRIBUTING.md

-# This page is still being worked on.
-It will be finished soon.

 # Contributing to TornAPIWrapper

-I appreciate your interest in contributing.
-Before starting, please take a moment to review the guidelines outlined below.

-## Ways to Contribute
+# 🛂 Ways to Contribute

-- **Bug Reports:** If you find any issues or bugs, please report them using the [GitHub Issues](link to your issues page).
+- **🐞 Bug Reports:** If you find any issues or bugs, report them using the [GitHub Issues](https://github.com/cxdzc/TornAPIWrapper/issues/new/choose).

-- **Feature Requests:** If you have ideas for new features or improvements, feel free to submit a [feature request](link to your issues page).
+- **Feature Requests:** If you have ideas for new features or improvements, feel free to submit a [feature request](https://github.com/cxdzc/TornAPIWrapper/issues/new/choose).

 - **Documentation:** Help us improve our documentation.
 If you find something unclear or missing, submit a pull request with your changes.